SEFS and UW Student Organizations

 Description

 TAPPI is a student branch of a national association.
 At UW, TAPPI hosts information sessions for internships and careers, Resume café, UW engineering alumni panels, fiber engineering events for fundraising, field trips, and bonding events.
-TAPPI caters to all engineering majors, especially Bioresource Science and Engineering, Materials Science and Engineering, Chemical Engineering, and Environmental Engineering.
+TAPPI caters to all engineering majors, especially Bioresource Science and Engineering/Sustainable Bioresource Systems Engineering, Materials Science and Engineering, Chemical Engineering, and Environmental Engineering.
 They are always looking for new members and eager participants!

 TWS: The Wildlife Society